MicrosoftDocs/power-automate-docs/articles/process-mining-sap-erp.md

 1. Download and install the Power Query [On-premises data gateway installation](https://go.microsoft.com/fwlink/?LinkId=2116849&clcid=0x4090).
 To learn more about the gateway requirements or for support, go to [Install an on-premises data gateway](/data-integration/gateway/service-gateway-install).

-## Connection settings for SAP ERP <!--Should it be RFC (title and first paragraph), as in the Word doc?-->
+## Connection settings for SAP ERP

-To instantiate <!--Can we use a simpler term?--> your dataflow connection to the SAP ERP connector, you need to create a connection string with the following parameters.
+To instantiate your dataflow connection to the SAP ERP connector, you need to create a connection string with the following parameters.

 |  Name             |  Key         | Required       |   Type  |  Description     |
 |-------------------|--------------|----------------|---------|------------------|